adminkaran123/classplus/README.md

 1. assests folder for images
 2. compoents folder for various screen parts
-3. modesl folder contains all your logic for redux and saga
+3. models folder contains all your logic for redux and saga
 4. navigation folder container your bottom navigation and spend limit screen navigation
 5. screen folder contain all screen of your app
 6. utils have file called functions.js which contain some function which are using in various screens